LaunchPlatform/beanhub-import/README.md

 ## Usage

 This project is a library and not meant for end-users.
-If you simply want to import transactions from CSV into their beancount files, please checkout [beanhub-cli](https://github.com/LaunchPlatform/beanhub-cli).
+If you simply want to import transactions from CSV into their beancount files, please checkout the `import` command of [beanhub-cli](https://github.com/LaunchPlatform/beanhub-cli).

 ## Scheme definition